 expiration: The usage of this field varies according to opcode.
 For solicit messages the expiration field shall be ignored.
 Otherwise, for advertisements, this field shall contain a time-stamp, in seconds, that specifies a future time after which the channel number specified by channel may no longer be used.
-Time is expressed in terms of the CYCLE_TIME.seconds; a match occurs when expiration equals the most significant seven bits of the CYCLE_TIME register.

-channel: This field is valid only for advertise messages, in which case it shall specify a valid channel number, in the range zero to 63 inclusive.
+channel: This field is valid only for advertise messages, in which case it shall specify a validallocated channel number, in the range zero to 63 inclusive.
 All other values are reserved.